 Nancy Weintraub was born and raised on the island on Manhattan in the great City of New York.
 She attended college at Brown University and Medical School at New York University.
 She was a resident in Internal Medicine at Jacobi/Einstein in the Bronx and then completed her Geriatrics Fellowship at NYU.
 After Fellowship, Dr. Weintraub remained on the faculty at NYU in Medicine and Geriatrics until relocating to Los Angeles in 1992.
 She has been on the faculty of UCLA Geffen School of Medicine since that time, spending her first 10 years clinically affiliated with UCLA, and the remainder clinically affiliated with the Greater Los Angeles VA, gratefully serving our nations aging veterans.
-She has been Director of the UCLA Geriatric Medicine Fellowship and the VA Advanced Fellowship in Geriatrics since 2008.
+She served as the Program Director of the UCLA Geriatric Medicine Fellowship and the VA Advanced Fellowship in Geriatrics for 13 years.
 Her main professional interests are clinical education, interprofessional education, and problems of aging in the American Indian/Native Alaskan population.

 Dr. Reuben is Director, Multicampus Program in Geriatrics Medicine and Gerontology and Chief, Division of Geriatrics at the University of California, Los Angeles (UCLA) Center for Health Sciences.
 He is the Archstone Foundation Chair and Professor at the David Geffen School of Medicine at UCLA and Director of the UCLA Claude D. Pepper Older Americans Independence Center and the UCLA Alzheimer's and Dementia Care program.
 He sustains professional interests in clinical care, education, research and administrative aspects of geriatrics, maintaining a clinical primary care practice of frail older persons and attending on inpatient and geriatric psychiatry units at UCLA.
 His bibliography includes more than 190 peer-reviewed publications in medical journals, 33 books and numerous chapters.
 He is lead author of the widely distributed book, Geriatrics at Your Fingertips.
 Dr. Reuben is a past President of the American Geriatrics Society and the Association of Directors of Geriatric Academic Programs.
 He served for 11 years on the Geriatrics Test Writing Committee for the American Board of Internal Medicine (ABIM) and for 8 years on the ABIM's Board of Directors, including as Chair from 2010-2011.